Enhancing Trustworthy GUI Grounding via Self-Critiqued Reinforcement Learning

 \section{Abstract}

-Autonomous Graphical User Interface (GUI) agents rely on accurate GUI grounding, which maps language instructions to on-screen coordinates, to execute user commands.
-However, current models, whether trained via supervised fine-tuning (SFT) or reinforcement fine-tuning (RFT), lack self-awareness of their capability boundaries, leading to overconfidence and unreliable predictions.
-We first systematically evaluate probabilistic and verbalized confidence in general and GUI-specific models, revealing a misalignment between confidence and actual accuracy, which is particularly critical in dynamic GUI automation tasks, where single errors can cause task failure.
-To address this, we propose HyperClick, a novel framework that enhances reliable GUI grounding through uncertainty calibration.
-HyperClick introduces a dual reward mechanism, combining a binary reward for correct actions with a truncated Gaussian–based spatial confidence modeling, calibrated using the Brier score.
-This approach jointly optimizes grounding accuracy and confidence reliability, fostering introspective self-criticism.
-Extensive experiments on seven challenge benchmarks show that HyperClick achieves state-of-the-art performance while providing better-aligned confidence estimates.
+Autonomous graphical user interface (GUI) agents rely on accurate GUI grounding, which maps language instructions to on-screen coordinates, to execute user commands.
+However, current models, whether trained via supervised fine-tuning (SFT) or reinforcement learning (RL), often provide confidence signals that are poorly aligned with actual grounding correctness, leading to overconfident and unreliable predictions.
+To address this, we propose HyperClick, a novel framework that enhances trustworthy GUI grounding through self-critiqued reinforcement learning (SCRL).
+HyperClick combines a correctness reward and a confidence alignment reward, training the policy model to output both a click prediction and an explicit confidence estimate.
+This approach jointly optimizes grounding accuracy and confidence reliability through confidence-based self-assessment.
+Extensive experiments on challenging benchmarks show that HyperClick maintains strong grounding performance while providing better-aligned confidence estimates.
 By exposing uncertainty alongside GUI actions, HyperClick supports confidence-based abstention in GUI automation.
 Code will be released \href{https://github.com/xiaomi-research/hyperclick}{here}.